apify/apify-docs/sources/academy/platform/running_a_web_server.md

 });
 ```

-When we deploy and run this actor on the Apify platform, then we can open the **Live View** tab in the actor console to submit the URL to your actor through the form.
-After the URL is successfully submitted, it appears in the actor log.
+When we deploy and run this Actor on the Apify platform, then we can open the **Live View** tab in the Actor console to submit the URL to your Actor through the form.
+After the URL is successfully submitted, it appears in the Actor log.

 With that, we're done!
 And our application works like a charm :)

-The complete code of this actor is available [here](https://www.apify.com/apify/example-web-server).
+The complete code of this Actor is available [here](https://www.apify.com/apify/example-web-server).
 You can run it there or copy it to your account.